Moneyball Academy: Training Camp FLEX

 - An opportunity for select students to publish in the Sports Analytics Student Research Journal

-Following the completion of the Moneyball Academy: Training Camp FLEX, students may go on to apply for the next session of the three-week Moneyball Academy for a deeper dive into sports analytics.
+Following the completion of the Moneyball FLEX, students may go on to apply for the next session of the three-week Moneyball Academy for a deeper dive into sports analytics.

 All participants who successfully complete the program will earn a Wharton Global Youth Certificate of Completion.

 Each day is going to look a little different.
 There will be frequent live checkpoints on the weekends, while the weekdays will be self-paced with suggested timelines to complete learning modules.
-Students are encouraged to complete one module per day.
+Students are encouraged to complete several modules per week.
 Each module is over an hour long and coding can take extra time for practice.
 Students must complete all learning modules and quizzes, as well as participate in small group meetings to contribute towards their final project and ultimately earn the certificate of completion.

 The preliminary schedule below may be used for planning purposes, though may be subject to change.
 All live events will be recorded and made available to participants through their Canvas course site.